 THE PLACE CALLED TSEYI'

 Millions of years of land uplifts and stream cutting created the colorful sheer cliff walls of Canyon de Chelly.
-Natural water sources and rich soil provided a variety of resources, including plants and animals that have sustained families for thousands of years.
+Natural water sources and rich soil provided a variety of valuable resources, including plants and animals that have sustained families for thousands of years.
 The Ancient Puebloans found the canyons an ideal place to plant crops and raise families.
 The first settlers built pit houses that were then replaced with more sophisticated homes as more families migrated to the area.
 More homes were built in alcoves to take advantage of the sunlight and natural protection.
 People thrived until the mid-1300’s when the Puebloans left the canyons to seek better farmlands.

 Descendants of the Puebloans, the Hopi migrated into the canyons to plant fields of corn and orchards of peaches.
 Although the Hopi left this area to permanently settle on the mesa tops to the west, the Hopi still hold on to many of their traditions that are evident from their homes and kivas.